cuatromedios/kusikusi3/README.md

 Full documentation coming soon!

 ## Testings
-Testings are an important part of developing any kind of project.
 To run the Kusikusi testings all you have to do is run the next command in your project directory, please use quotes in login and password specially if using special characters:

+> WARNING!
+The tests are destructive, don't run on any project!
 ```
-./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/ 'username' 'password'
+./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/ 'email' 'password'
 ```
 Where:
 * **username:** is the user "admin" that was given to you after running the artisan migrate command.